Jacques Vallée: Archives of the Impossible

 The Archives of the Impossible (AOTI) of Rice University at Houston, Texas is a special collection founded in 2014 by Jeffrey J. Kripal, a professor of religion.
 AOTI is based at the Woodson Research Center (WRC) and materials are housed in the Fondren Library.
 AOTI was initiated with a donation by Vallée of his collected lifetime research materials.
 Vallée initially asked Kripal in December 2014 if he could help locate a university archive to store his collections, due to worries about "potential loss or commercialization" of his research.
 After four years of negotiation, Vallée donated his collection to AOTI.
 Vallée formalized the accession process at Rice by holding a lecture of his research in 2018.
 In 2022, Wired reported that Vallée's collection in AOTI would include files on about 500 anomalous events that he investigated.
 Some Vallée materials in AOTI have embargoes until by his request, due to their "sensitive nature", according to the journal of the WLA.
 The Vallée release embargo extends to 2028-2031.

 In popular culture

 Film appearances

 In 1979, Robert Emenegger and Alan Sandler updated their 1974 UFOs: Past, Present, and Future documentary with new 1979 footage narrated by Jacques Vallée.
 The updated version is entitled UFOs: It Has Begun.

-Vallée served as the real-life model for Lacombe, the researcher portrayed by François Truffaut in Steven Spielberg's Close Encounters of the Third Kind.
+Vallée served as the real-life model for Claude Lacombe, the researcher portrayed by François Truffaut in Steven Spielberg's 1977 film Close Encounters of the Third Kind.
 He also attempted to interest Spielberg in an alternative explanation for the phenomenon.
 In an interview on Conspire.com, Vallée said, "I argued with him that the subject was even more interesting if it wasn't extraterrestrials.
 If it was real, physical, but not ET.
 So he said, 'You're probably right, but that's not what the public is expecting — this is Hollywood and I want to give people something that's close to what they expect.'"